-The Library Council shall work with the District Librarian in the evaluation and development of library policies and objectives.
-This Council serves to advise the District Librarian and make recommendations for improvement of the libraries.
+The Library Council shall work with the Librarians in the evaluation and development of library policies and objectives.
+This Council serves to advise the Librarians and make recommendations for improvement of the libraries.

-The Director of Library Services shall chair the Library Council.
+The campus Librarians shall rotate as the chair of the Library Council.
 If the Director of Library Services is assigned to the Scooba campus, the senior librarian at the Golden Triangle Campus shall be a member of the committee; conversely, if the Director of Library Services is assigned to the Golden Triangle campus, the senior librarian at the Scooba Campus shall be a member of the Council.
 The remainder of the committee shall be five faculty members from the Scooba Campus and five faculty members from the Golden Triangle Campus.
-The Council shall be, appointed by the Vice President for Instruction and the Director of Library Services.
+The Council shall be, appointed by the Vice President for Instruction.